What Do Landlords Need to Know About EPC Regulation Changes in 2025?

 Comprising 174 high-quality apartments and a range of excellent onsite facilities, residents of Central Park will enjoy a premium living experience that prioritises tenant wellbeing.

-Importantly, the building will also be powered by a range of eco-features that will again reduce costs for tenants and investors while staying ahead of the curve when it comes to possible future regulations.
+Importantly, the building will also be powered by a range of eco-features that will again reduce costs for tenants and investors while assuring that the minimum EPC rating for rental properties is achieved.

 Eco-Features Included: